 - French or Spanish or German

-- Three option subjects from: a second Modern Foreign Language, Art, Business Studies, Classical Civilisation, Computer Science, DT (Product Design), Ethics & Philosophy, Geography, History, Latin, Music, or Physical Education
+- Two/three option subjects from: a second Modern Foreign Language, Art, Business Studies, Classical Civilisation, Computer Science, DT (Product Design), Ethics & Philosophy, Geography, History, Latin, Music, or Physical Education

 - Complementary Studies, Tutor Periods, PE and Games

 As a free school, Queen Elizabeth’s is not constrained by the requirements of the National Curriculum.